dymior/Dymior-Forms/umbraco-marketplace-readme.md

-# Dymior Forms Plugin For Umbraco CMS

-With the Dymior Forms Plugin, web form creation becomes a seamless and efficient process.
-This versatile plugin empowers users to design and deploy a wide variety of web forms with remarkable speed and intelligence.
-Whether you\'re a web developer, marketer, or business owner, Dymior Forms simplifies the task of gathering data and interacting with your audience.

 Dymior Forms is designed to streamline the entire form-building experience.
 Its user-friendly interface and intuitive features make it accessible to users of all skill levels.
 From simple contact forms to